GrumpyCockatiel/Raydreams.GMailer/README.md

 Forwarding an email is really just making a copy of an existing message, replacing the TO header, stripping out the CC, and optionally just adding the original TO/FROM info to the body of the new message.

+You can read more on the [GMail API Documentation](https://developers.google.com/gmail/api/reference/rest)

 ## GMail API Key

 You will need a GMail API Client ID and Secret which you can create on Google Cloud.